 - Search for a B&B that’s located a little bit off the beaten track.

-- Consider staying at a hostel, particularly if you are traveling on your own.
+- Consider staying at a hostel, particularly if you are travelling on your own.

 - Try Couchsurfing for an ultra-cheap stay, or consider using Airbnb or a similar house rental.
 Some house-swapping sites also include car swaps, adding to the savings.
 Be sure to check references if you consider any of these options!
 Most people mean well and the majority of users are highly satisfied – still, it’s best to weed out any bad eggs ahead of time.